qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

    (CASE WHEN bounds_width($atlasgeometry) > bounds_height($atlasgeometry)
    THEN 297 ELSE 210 END) - 20

-Use the |mIconDataDefine| button of field :guilabel:`Height` to provide following
+Use the |dataDefined| button of field :guilabel:`Height` to provide following
 expression:

 .. code::